America has Never Been So Ripe for an Anti-Vaccine Grift Movement

 So, are all of us vaccinated Americans spreading COVID-19 to the unvaccinated?
 To answer it quickly: No, but also possibly yes (I’m truly sorry).
 Logically, one would conclude that because the Biden Administration returned to “masking,” that would mean that they have admitted defeat and conceded that vaccinations do not keep regular folks from contracting COVID-19.

-But in actuality, when you break down the numbers, it appears to be extremely unlikely that vaccinated people can spread and contract the disease.
+But in actuality, when you break down the numbers, it appears to be extremely unlikely (but not at all impossible) that vaccinated people can spread and contract the disease.
 The Biden Administration and the CDC got notably frustrated with The Washington Post and the New York Times for running two sensationalist headlines, where they heavily implied that a CDC document supported the idea that vaccinated American were only slightly less protected than unvaccinated Americans.
 The Biden Administration immediately - and publicly - pushed back.
 And breakthrough infections are still capturing headlines:

 But the actual data aren’t there just yet.
 Axios helpfully put it in an easy-to-read headline: